halfik/elegant/README.md

-        ni.elegant.mapper.created.$recordClass   - event is fired after record is inserted to database. ni.elegant.mapper.deleting.$recordClass  - event is fired before record is deleted from database. ni.elegant.mapper.deleted.$recordClass   - event is fired after record is deleted from database.
+        ni.elegant.mapper.created.$recordClass   - event is fired after record is inserted to database. ni.elegant.mapper.deleting.$recordClass  - event is fired before record is deleted from database. ni.elegant.mapper.deleted.$recordClass   - event is fired after record is deleted from database. ni.elegant.mapper.before.save            - event allows to modify data that are send to data source (but not modify record data)

 *  Netinteractive\Elegant\Db\Query\Builder